 I’ve been ruminating a lot about my milestone birthday and what it means to me.
 Because I know I’m not alone in what I’m experiencing related to aging, I’ve decided to share my sentiments on the blog.
 I have a lot to say about this topic, so I’m going to split my musings into two parts.
 Today’s post is about the physical manifestations of aging and how I’m struggling to make peace with looking older.
-In part two, which will be published sometime next month, I’ll address some deeper considerations, including mindset, regrets, complacency, and “letting the old woman in” (or not).
+In a later essay, I’ll address some deeper considerations, including mindset, regrets, complacency, and “letting the old woman in” (or not).

 I’m sure I’ll continue to write about the aging process in future posts, as it’s an important component of the “myself” area of My Wardrobe, Myself.
 I plan to sprinkle such writings in from time to time among the wardrobe-related posts that are the main focus of this blog.